komorowskidev/solutions-swing/README.md

     }
 }
 ```
-The Controller reacts to events from View, communicates with Model and decide what to show on the View.
+The Controller reacts to events from View, communicates with Model and decide what to show in the View.

 ## Why Swing?

-I decided to use Swing library instead of JavaFX because it needs JVM only, so user have to installed only Java Runtime Environment.
+I decided to use Swing library instead of JavaFX because it needs JVM only, so users have to install only the Java Runtime Environment.
-To look application better I used the UIManager.
+For better application look I used the UIManager.
 ```java
 UIManager.setLookAndFeel(UIManager.getSystemLookAndFeelClassName());
 ```